gerhynes/docker-notes/README.md

 List images with `docker images`

-The run an image and create a new container, you need either the name or id of that image: `docker run IMAGE_NAME/ID`.
+To run an image and create a new container, you need either the name or id of that image: `docker run IMAGE_NAME/ID`.

 Any options go before the image name/id:
 - `--name CONTAINER_NAME` lets you name the container